eastlondoner/vibe-tools/README.md

 - Web Search Agent: An agent equipped with web search (choose from Perplexity, Gemini, xAI or Groq models)
 - Repository Context Agent: A large-context agent equipped with the entire codebase as context (choose from Anthropic, OpenAI, Gemini, xAI, Groq, Cerebras, OpenRouter, or ModelBox models)
 - Browser Automation Agent: An agent equipped with browser operation to test and debug web apps (choose from Anthropic, OpenAI, Gemini, xAI, Groq, or Cerebras models)
+- Local Inference Agent: A privacy-focused agent running models locally on your machine (powered by Ollama with automatic installation and model management)
 - MCP Agent: An agent that can perform delegated tasks using MCP servers (choose from Anthropic, OpenAI, OpenRouter, or ModelBox models)

 ### New Skills for your existing Agent